 Although we are generally free to choose the people we deal with, this principle doesn't always apply when it comes to government services.
 Even though the lady at the post office that you have been greeting every two weeks for four years does not remember your name, you have no choice but to deal with her in order to send mail and pick up your packages.
-But would you put yourself in the same awkward situation with your school and/or office supplies provider, your dentist, or the library clerk at your university?
+But would you put yourself in the same awkward situation with your school and/or office supplies provider, your dentist, or the person who's doing your housekeeping?